mraniki/tt/README.md

  ### v1
  - Enable bot in pythontelegram v20 and support CEX and DEX exchange formatted error via telegram
  - Query Balance, quote ticker and place order for CEX and DEX
  - Push your order signal manually or from system like trading view webhook (via n8n or ngrok) to submit order with `sell BTCUSDT sl=6000 tp=4500 q=1%` for CEFI and DEFI (verified with Binance, Binance Testnet and ~~FTX~~ Kraken, BSC & pancakeswap, polygon and quickswap).
-If SL / TP or QTY are missing (`sell BTCUSDT`) values are defaulted
+If SL / TP or QTY are missing (e.g. `sell BTCUSDT`) values are defaulted
  - Disable or Enable trading process via `/trading` command
  - Query balance via `/bal` command and view it in formatted way
  - Query ticker price via `/p BTCB` or `/p btc/usdt` command to view last symbol price (USDT as basis)